-The online casual gaming segment in India is projected to grow at 29 percent Compound Annual Growth Rate (CAGR) during FY21-25 to reach Rs 169 billion, according to a report by KPMG in India.
+The online casual gaming segment in India is projected to grow at a 29 percent Compound Annual Growth Rate (CAGR) during FY21-25 to reach Rs 169 billion, according to a report by KPMG in India.

-Currently, the segment stands at Rs 60 billion in FY21, accounting for 44 per cent of the total online gaming revenues.
+Currently, the segment stands at Rs 60 billion in FY21, accounting for 44 percent of the total online gaming revenues.

-Titled ‘Beyond the tipping point – A primer on Casual gaming in India’, the report said that by FY25, online casual gaming would be the largest sub-segment amongst the online gaming segment in India, contributing 58 percent to the overall revenues.
+Titled ‘Beyond the tipping point – A primer on Casual gaming in India’, the report said that by FY25, casual online gaming would be the largest sub-segment amongst the online gaming segment in India, contributing 58 percent to the overall revenues.

-Growth would be led by a continued increase in consumption, robust brand interest and maturity of the Indian gamer in terms of consumer spends
+Growth would be led by a continued increase in consumption, robust brand interest and maturity of the Indian gamer in terms of consumer spends.

 The online gaming segment has grown at a rapid pace in the last 3-4 years and is now competing with traditional forms of entertainment for the share of time spent on media and entertainment in a day.
-While the Covid-19 induced lockdowns had an adverse impact on the economy and traditional segments of the M&E industry, online gaming as a segment got a leg up in terms of both consumption and partly, monetization.
+While the Covid-19-induced lockdowns had an adverse impact on the economy and traditional segments of the M&E industry, online gaming as a segment got a leg up in terms of both consumption and partly, monetization.

 This is evident from the fact that India had the highest game downloads in the casual mobile gaming sub-segment in the world (excluding China) in 2020, with Q1-Q3 2020 downloads standing at 7.3 billion, accounting for 17 per cent of the global mobile game downloads.